New York City skyline at dusk on a cloudy day with floating basketball courts in foreground

 8. To be guided or not to be guided that is the question

 We combined self-guided tours and guided tours throughout our travels and I can say hands down, that there’s no comparison.
 Especially if you go somewhere like the Lower East Side, where there aren’t obvious “sights.”
-What you are seeing has so many stories behind it, and reading facts from a printed guide doesn’t give you the same insight as a local who lives and breathes the place.
+What you’re seeing has so many stories behind it.
+Reading facts from a printed guide doesn’t give you the same insight as a local who lives and breathes the place.
 Besides, having your nose stuck in a book is no way to see NYC and is hard to juggle with a camera.

 9. Dressing for Broadway

 I imagined getting dressed up in my finery for a Broadway show.
 Disappointingly, it’s fairly casual.
-I saw tracksuit pants walk out of the theatre.
+I saw a lot of tracksuit pants and hoodies.
 The upside is that you don’t need to be concerned if you look like a wreck after exploring all day long, or if it’s too cold to part with your layers – no one cares.
+However, you will want to make more effort if you’re attending The Met Opera or Ballet.
 See more New York City packing advice in this seasonal guide.

 10. Getting around on foot

-Thanks to my travel buddies Susie and Roz for sharing an amazing first NYC experience, and contributing to this list of lessons that we laughed and lamented over along the way.
+Thanks to my travel buddies, Susie and Roz, for sharing an amazing first NYC experience, and contributing to this list of lessons that we laughed and lamented over.
 I hope these tips for visiting New York City for the first time will save you time, money and frustration along the way.

 Peace, love & inspiring travel,